awsteiner/foundation/README.md

   the CUDA image.

-* Both of the GPU images include two scripts, tf_check.sh and torch_check.sh which are used to verify that TensorFlow and Torch work as expected.
+* Both of the GPU images include two scripts, tf_check.sh and torch_check.sh which are used to verify that nvcc, TensorFlow and Torch work as expected.